Business

 No place like home!
 How technology is shaping home design

 If you could travel back in time and ask your grandparents what they expected homes to be like today, most likely they would describe a large number of sci-fi gadgets and robots operating in wide, open spaces.
-Perhaps The Simpsons’ representation of stunning modern home in perfect suburban America sums it up best.
+Perhaps The Simpsons’ representation of a stunning modern home in perfect suburban America sums it up best.
 In many ways, their predictions can be considered correct.
 Amazon’s Alexa and the large selection of vacuuming robots available in today’s market reflects this image pretty well.

 However, modern-day homes are so diverse, it is hard to make such sweeping statements of what a modern house looks like.
 Afterall, this generation’s obsession with cute, tiny homes can be considered a step backward, or simply a popular trend which is making the best out of tough global housing crisis.
 Either way, the actual design of homes, regardless of size or content, is continuously improving, allowing for more efficiency and greater style.
 There are numerous factors that have played into this, but one of the key drivers can be considered the rise of modern technology to facilitate better designs.